 Once you've downloaded the app, open it, and you will see the name of your network on the home screen, along with the Refresh and Settings buttons.
 To see all the devices connected to your Wi-Fi network, tap Refresh.

-This process could take a few minutes, but afterwards you will see a list of devices, along with an indicator that tells you if it's a smartphone or PC.
+This process could take a few minutes, but afterwards you will see a list of devices, along with an indicator that tells you if it's a smartphone, PC, or other device.

 Tap any device on your network to bring up a list of options for interacting with that device.
 These include sending pings or Wake on LAN signals, and you can even log when those devices connect and disconnect from the network.